 Transformers Prime The Game is a video game with an original story the takes place during the animated series about a meteor made of pure Dark Energon containing an ancient warrior of Unicron called Thunderwing that falls to Earth.

-A standard gimmick across most Transformers incarnations is the scene-change effect.
-For example if the scene was focused on the Autobot faction, and is moving to the Decepticons, the symbol will flip from Autobot to Decepticon, but it can also flip from Autobot to Autobot (for another Autobot scene) or Decepticon to Decepticon.
-It has been parodied in many instances in modern media.
+A scene change gimmick from G1 is a faction symbol wipe, if switching to the Decepticons to the Autobots the symbol will flip from Autobot to Decepticon, but it can also flip from Autobot to Autobot (for another Autobot scene) or Decepticon to Decepticon.
+Some incarnations have used a similar eye-catch and it has been parodied in many instances in modern media.